About the Climate Adaptation Science Program

 • Collaboration across Disciplinary and Workplace Boundaries

-• Teamwork, as a Leader or Follower
+• Teamwork, as a Leader and Follower

 • Project Management

-• Risk Assessment and Decision-making
+• Risk Assessment

 • Communication with Scientist and Non-scientist Audiences